 - Never make assumptions Both for the company and its employees.
 Always assume good intentions.

 - Focus on important issues rather than non-significant ones

-- Hold regular meetings weekly, even if it is only to share a piece of information.
+- Hold meetings weekly, even if it is only to share a piece of information.

 - Set clear decision-making roles of the group and individuals

-- Ask questions to understand other’s different perspectives and always portray each other in the best possible way.
-Cultivate trust.
+- Cultivate trust For this, ask questions to understand others’ different perspectives and always portray each other in the best possible way.

 - There is nothing wrong with admitting that you don’t know anything about that particular topic and stuff or that you will get back to them later.